Senate Bill No. 89

-NEW SECTION.
-Section 6.
+Section 5.
 Voluntary negotiation of interconnection agreements.
-Upon receiving a request for interconnection, services, or network elements pursuant to [section 5], an incumbent local exchange carrier may negotiate and enter into a binding agreement with the requesting telecommunications carrier without regard to the duties set forth in [section 5(2)(b) or (2)(c)].
+Upon receiving a request for interconnection, services, or network elements pursuant to [section 4], an incumbent local exchange carrier may negotiate and enter into a binding agreement with the requesting telecommunications carrier without regard to the duties set forth in [section 4(2)(b) or (2)(c)].
 The agreement must include a detailed schedule of itemized charges for interconnection and each service or network element included in the agreement.

-NEW SECTION.
-Section 7.
+Section 6.
 Mediation of interconnection agreements.
 Upon the written request of any party negotiating an agreement for interconnection with another telecommunications carrier, the commission may designate a mediator, who may be a commission member, to mediate any differences arising in the course of the negotiation.

 (a) the unresolved issues;

 (b) the position of each of the parties with respect to those issues; and

 (c) any other issue discussed and resolved by the parties.

 (3) A party petitioning the commission under this section shall provide a copy of the petition and any documentation to the other party or parties not later than the day on which the commission receives the petition.